HanboLuo/2024Fall_Final_Project/README.md

 Our project aims to develop a Monte Carlo simulation to analyze and optimize **Pokémon capture strategies** in the popular Pokémon video game series.
 We will simulate various factors that affect **capture rates**, including different **Poké Ball types, Pokémon status conditions, remaining HP, and Pokémon species rarity**.
 The goal is to determine the most effective capture strategies for different scenarios.

 ## Rules
-1.Pokémon battles operate on a turn-based system, where each participant (trainer or wild Pokémon) performs one action per turn
+1. Pokémon battles operate on a turn-based system, where each participant (trainer or wild Pokémon) performs one action per turn.

-2.Trainers and wild Pokémon execute their chosen actions, one at a time:
+2. Trainers and wild Pokémon execute their chosen actions, one at a time.
-Using a move

-3.The battle progresses to the next turn if neither side wins, escapes, or successfully catches the wild Pokémon.
+3. The battle progresses to the next turn if neither side wins, escapes, or successfully catches the wild Pokémon.

 ## Hypotheses
-1. Using Ultra Balls on legendary Pokémon with low HP and a status condition will result in a capture rate twice as high as using standard Poké Balls on the same Pokémon.
+1. Using Ultra Balls on legendary Pokémon with low HP and a status condition will result in a capture rate twice as much as using standard Poké Balls on the same Pokémon.
 2. The capture rate for common Pokémon species will be less affected by Poké Ball type compared to rare or legendary Pokémon.
 3. The most cost-effective method of capturing Pokémon is using Great Balls, regardless of the Pokémon's species, HP level, or status condition.
 4. The shortest average time to capture Pokémon is achieved by using Quick Balls, regardless of the Pokémon's species or condition.